brian14708/wh-briefings/statements-releases/2021-11/2021-11-08-statement-by-vice-president-kamala-harris-on-her-trip-to-france.md

 modified_time: 2021-11-08 17:18:05-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/08/statement-by-vice-president-kamala-harris-on-her-trip-to-france/
 published_time: 2021-11-08 17:30:00-05:00
-title: Statement by Vice President Kamala Harris on Her Trip to France
+title: "Statement by Vice President Kamala\_Harris on Her Trip to\_France"
 ---

 Tonight, I will travel to France at the invitation of President Macron